companieshouse/logging-stack/README.md

 ## Running

-The playbooks are run within Concourse.
+The playbooks are invoked through the `ansible-runner`.